 Ensure you follow the new disclosure regulations and that any information you make available to clients is not false, misleading or incomplete.

 Code of Professional Conduct

 Anyone giving advice to retail clients must comply with a new Code of Professional Conduct for financial advice services.
-This outlines the standards of conduct, client care, competence, knowledge, and skill you need to meet when giving regulated financial advice to retail clients in New Zealand.
+This outlines the standards of ethical behaviour, conduct, client care, competence, knowledge, and skill you need to meet when giving regulated financial advice to retail clients in New Zealand.
 The Minister of Commerce and Consumer Affairs approved the Code of Professional Conduct in May 2019.
-It takes effect from the start of the new regime in early 2021.
+It takes effect from the start of the new regime on 15 March 2021.

 A person who gives financial advice must:

 Part 1: Ethical behaviour, conduct and client care

 1. Treat clients fairly 2.
 Act with integrity 3.
 Give financial advice that is suitable 4.
 Ensure that the client understands the financial advice 5.
 Protect client information